ClueLang/Clue/README.md

 g ..= "6";
 h ?= 7;
 ```
-This block of code would be converted to:
+This code would be converted to:
 ```lua
 local a, b, c, d, e, f, g, h;
 a = 0;